Big European states warm to U.S. proposal for minimum corporate tax rate of at least 15%

 The U.S. Treasury Department offered on Thursday to accept a minimum rate of at least 15%, significantly below its proposed 21% minimum for U.S. multinational firms.

-It made the proposal at the Paris-based Organization for Economic Cooperation and Development (OECD) where nearly 140 countries aim to reach broad agreement this summer to rework rules for taxing multinational groups and big technology companies, such as Alphabet Inc and Facebook Inc.
+It made the proposal at the Paris-based Organization for Economic Cooperation and Development (OECD) where nearly 140 countries aim to reach broad agreement this summer to rework rules for taxing multinational groups and big technology companies, such as Alphabet Inc (GOOGL.O) and Facebook Inc (FB.O).

 "Treasury proposed to the steering group that the global minimum tax rate should be at least 15%," the department said in a statement.
 "Treasury underscored that 15% is a floor and that discussions should continue to be ambitious and push that rate higher."